Ser9ei/usbasp/Readme.txt

 is needed.

 Current version is based on source of Thomas Fischl <tfischl@gmx.de> http://www.fischl.de from 2011-05-28 And was created to enable support another clone of usbisp device - usbisp.
-Usbisp has with minor difference in schema.
+Usbisp has minor difference in schema.

 Features:
 - Works under multiple platforms.
 Linux, Mac OS X and Windows are tested.